octet-stream/parasprite/README.md

 **IMPORTANT!** Starting from v1.0.0-beta.1 the parasprite API contain breaking changes in types declarations and incompatible with the 0.6.x version.
+**From 1.x version you should pass a field declaration options in a single object.**

 See [API](#api) section for more information.

 ## Requirements